Pillai (surname)

+In Tamil Nadu, it is a most common surname among various high-ranking Vellalar subcastes.
+It is less commonly found among some other Tamil-speaking castes, including Isai Vellalar, Agamudayar, etc. A minority population of Tamil Pillais have migrated and can be found in some parts of Kerala and Karnataka.

+In general, the concept of "the Pillai title of Kerala" and "the Pillai surname of Tamilnadu" have two different meanings and no direct relation with each other.

+Etymology and origin

-According to epigraphic records, Pillai is an ancient title that was used as a suffix that goes back to the Tamil Sangam Era and was given to junior members of the royal family.
-Originally a title meaning "royal child", it came to be given to administrators of temples; often holding large estates on behalf of the latter.
+According to epigraphic records, Pillai is an ancient title back to the Sangam Era that was used as a suffix and given to junior members of the royal family.
+Originally a title meaning "royal child" or "Child of King" (prince), denoting nobility.
+The title occurs both as a single name or as a suffix to the name, it came to be given to administrators of temples; often holding large estates on behalf of the latter.

 Early English records also address these hereditary ruling chiefs as the princes of Kerala ranking below the monarch.
-The most well known are the Pillais of the Eight Noble Houses, the Ettuveettil Pillamar of Travancore.
+The most well known are the Pillais of the Eight Nair Noble Houses, the Ettuveettil Pillamar of Travancore.

-Tamil inscriptions define the direct meaning of Pillai as "Child of King" (prince), denoting nobility.
-The title occur both as a single name or as a suffix to the name.